Under the Heavy Vehicle National Law (HVNL), on-road compliance and enforcement covers a broad range of activities

 Heavy vehicle drivers and operators benefit from a greater level of consistency in on-road compliance and enforcement outcomes under the HVNL.
 For heavy vehicle drivers, no matter who conducts an inspection, or in which state or territory it is conducted, drivers and operators should experience consistent and transparent outcomes from on-road compliance and enforcement activities for:

-- Defective heavy vehicles - a consistent tiered vehicle defect notice categorisation scheme (self-clearing defect, minor, major and major grounded) and promoting more standardised defect notices
+- Defective heavy vehicles - a consistent tiered vehicle defect notice categorisation scheme (self-clearing, minor and major) and promoting more standardised defect notices

 - Driver fatigue and the National Driver Work Diary - consistent interpretation and application of driver fatigue and work diary requirements